Research project Rising social inequalities and Swedish fertility decline

 Project description

-We pay special attention to changes in fertility by gender, migrant background, education, socio-economic status, and geographical regions in Sweden in order to examine whether social and gender (in)equalities are increasing, decreasing or shifting.
-We further investigate the links between labor market transformations, such as changes in industry, occupations and workplaces, and fertility development to understand their role in generating fertility decline and gender and social (in)equalities in ultimate fertility.
+We pay special attention to changes in fertility by birth order, socio-economic status, migration background and geographical regions in Sweden in order to examine whether social and gender (in)equalities are increasing, decreasing or shifting.
+We further investigate the links between labor market transformations and fertility development to understand their role in generating fertility decline and gender and social (in)equalities in fertility outcomes.

-The results will be of high relevance, because all of these changes have major impacts on Swedish society, its welfare state, and the labor market.
+Our project also monitors the fertility development during the course and in the immediate wake of the recent Corona epidemic and examines how fertility developments are related to co-occurrences in cohabitation and marriage formation.
+The results are of high relevance, because all of these changes have major impacts on Swedish society, its welfare state, and the labor market.

 Project members